 The DEI provides support to research, practitioner and community groups who focus on energy related issues whether they be the social, technological, policy or industrial aspects of energy.
 Our research focuses around the central themes of energy risk and resilience, low carbon transitions and smart energy and networks.

 We provide a range of resources for researchers, policy makers, community groups and industry interested in Energy.
-These include the DEI review magazine; Research briefings; DEI Monthly Activity Bulletin and the DEI Useful Information bulletin.
+These include the DEI review magazine, Research briefings and starting again in January 2018 the weekly newsletter and monthly activity bulletin.

 Latest magazine issue...

 View the latest edition of DEI Review online or download using image link opposite.

 In this issue we've looked at......
 Brexit’s impact on UK energy security; A growing partnership with Mexico; Strengthening the UK wind sector through work with DONG Energy; PEOPLE – an exciting new project to bring social science insights to industry R&D; Why the World Needs Anthropologists; A rebound effect for low carbon initiatives in road transport?; Could the North Easts abandoned mines provide a source of low carbon heat to local communities? and an interview with new DEI Director Prof Jon Gluyas.